|Nutrition Facts (per serving)|

-This sour cream pound cake is the perfect cake for a special occasion, or bake it for a weekend treat.
+This sour cream pound cake is the perfect cake for a special occasion, or bake it for a special family dessert.
 Finish the pound cake with the optional vanilla glaze or dust the cooled cake with sifted confectioners' sugar.
 Slices of pound cake are fabulous with fruit sauces, berries, or lemon dessert sauce.
 Or slice the pound cake and make this delicious pound cake French toast.

-Pound cakes get their fine texture from lengthy beating which incorporates air into the batter., and this pound cake gets an extra boost of lightness from beaten egg whites.
-Cream the butter and sugar for at least 4 to 5 minutes before you add the remaining ingredients, but don't overbeat when adding the egg yolks and dry ingredients or you'll deflate some of those air bubbles.
+Pound cakes get their fine texture from lengthy beating which incorporates air into the batter, and this pound cake gets an extra boost of lightness from beaten egg whites.
+Cream the butter and sugar for at least 3 to 4 minutes before you add the remaining ingredients, but don't overbeat when adding the egg yolks and dry ingredients or you'll deflate some of those air bubbles.
 You'll find some helpful pound cake tips below the recipe.

 3 cups granulated sugar